JakeHukari/DuckyPi/README.md

 # Setup
 1. Plug in the HackyPi & wait for the filesystem to mount.
-2. Copy `code.py` & the `lib` folder to the root of the HackyPi filesystem.
+2. Copy `code.py` & the entire `lib` folder to the root of the HackyPi filesystem.
 3. Plug a MicroSD card into your computer & copy both folders inside of `sd_card_assets` (assets & fonts) onto the SD card.
 4. Plug a separate USB drive into your computer & rename it to exactly: `DUCKYPI` (ensure it is formatted to FAT32).
 5. Unplug the HackyPi, MicroSD card, & DUCKYPI USB drive.